staylor/wordpress-4.4/_posts/2015-08-23-admin-cleanup.md

 Led by: `wonderboymusic`, `helen`

+Things that have been done:

+* Moved function declarations out of admin handlers

+Things to do:

 * Select2/Dropdowns - the next iteration of scaling large datasets of user, posts, etc
 * Page on Front perhaps: with Dave M and Folletto?